KRShea/KRShea.github.io/_posts/2024-03-23-fundamentals-dataviz_review.md

 <b>I highly recommend it.</b>

-Due to its comprehensive nature, reviewing this book comprehensively is challenging.
+Due to its comprehensive nature, reviewing this book is somewhat challenging.
 There are 29 chapters which cover a wide array of data visualization techniques.
 I plan on touching on the points which I found the most helpful or where I learned something particularly interesting.
-To be clear I learned a lot from this book, but I won't be mentioning everything.
+To be clear, I learned a lot from this book, but I won't be mentioning everything.

 Despite the name "Fundamentals" I think even advanced data visualization practitioners would benefit from reading this book.
 There are many techniques discussed that I've used in the past, even simple ones, where I learned something new or a new way of looking at a problem.